jembi/JeMPI/README.md

      5. ```./z-stack-3-build-reboot.sh```

 ## Development
 It's possible to run the whole stack local without having to use a local registry using the command :
 ```
 ./launch-local.sh
 ```

+This also launches the UI at <http://localhost:3000/>.
+Login with:

+* u: dev-user
+* p: dev_password_only

 In order to remove the stack, you could use the following command :
 ```
 docker stack remove jempi